tensorflow/build/tf_sig_build_dockerfiles/README.md

 which are included in the containers.
 Here is how to build a TensorFlow package with the same configuration as `tf-nightly`.

+Here are some important notes to keep in mind:

-Note: the Git commit of a `tf-nightly` package on pypi.org is shown in `tf.version.GIT_VERSION`, which will look something like `v1.12.1-67282-g251085598b7`.
+- The Git commit of a `tf-nightly` package on pypi.org is shown in `tf.version.GIT_VERSION`, which will look something like `v1.12.1-67282-g251085598b7`.
 The final section, `g251085598b7`, is a short git hash.
 The `nightly` tag on GitHub is not related to the `tf-nightly` packages.

+- If you interrupt a `docker exec` command with `ctrl-c`, you will get your shell back but the command will continue to run.
+You cannot reattach to it.
+  If you have any suggestions for handling this, let us know.

 1. Set up your directories: